 5. Flourite Black Sand

 This is one of the most important accessories you could get for your aquarium.
-This type of sand is made of premium substrate that will keep your aquarium looking good.
+This type of sand is made of a premium substrate that will keep your aquarium looking good.

 It is designed to work great in planted aquariums, as it will provide all the essential nutrients that the plants need for growth.
 It is also made to last and supply the plants with food for a long time, so as to improve the success rate of your planted aquarium.